-Asset-Light Operations

-The ArcBest segment owns a general office building and service bay in Medina, Ohio and leases six additional office and warehouse locations, including an office and warehouse location in Sparks, Nevada and an office location in Chicago, Illinois.
-The FleetNet segment owns its office located in Cherryville, North Carolina.
+The Asset-Light segment owns a general office building and service bay in Medina, Ohio and leases five additional office and warehouse locations, including an office and warehouse location in Sparks, Nevada and an office location in Chicago, Illinois.

 ITEM 3.
 LEGAL PROCEEDINGS